melodiaz23/learning-js/README.md

 **Class**

+    document.getElementsByClassName(<CSS CLASS>);
+> Takes a CSS class g (e.g. 'some-class') and returns a live HTMLCollection of matched elements in your DOM.
+Returns an empty HTMLCollection if not matching elements were found.

     document.getElementsByClassName('the class')
     // This will return a so called HTMLCollection object which in the end is like an array.

+    document.getElementsByTagName(<HTML TAG>);

+> Takes an HTML tag (e.g. 'p') and returns a live HTMLCollection of matched elements in your DOM.
+Returns an empty HTMLCollection if not matching elements were found.

 [**Query selector**](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector)